DawidBed99/RPS/README.md

 ### The challenge

-In this project, main topic was about building out multi-step form as close to the design as possible.
+In this project, main topic was about building out rock, paper, scissors game as close to the design as possible.

 ### Functionalities

-- Displaying multiple steps containing forms
-- Going back to a previous step to update selections
+- Selecting between rock, paper and scissors options,
-- Displaying a summary of selections on the final step and confirming an order
+- Displaying a summary screen with computer choice and result,
-- Receiving form validation messages if:
-  - A field has been missed
-  - The email address is not formatted correctly
-  - A step is submitted, but no selection has been made
-  - Phone number is not of a required length
+- Opening and closing rules tab,
+- Displaying score,
 - RWD